 - Because of intermittent Fluent Bit build failures, SUSE will no longer be a supported platform for the infrastructure monitoring agent's log forwarder.
 We are working on adding SUSE support in the next six months.

-- For tips on getting the most out of our changes to the Logs UI, check out this workflow to explore your logs data in New Relic One.
+- For tips on getting the most out of our changes to the Logs UI, check out this workflow to explore your logs data.